FSolM/listing-state/README.md

 # Listing State
 ### A React PWA that allows you to see and upload property listings

-You can catch the app at
+You can catch the app at [Heroku](https://thawing-island-88859.herokuapp.com)

-Favourites coming soon...
+Favourites coming soon..., maybe?

 ## Usage & Installation